nathtiekk/tp/docs/DeveloperGuide.md

 1. Viewing policy renewals in a filtered range from the list

-    1. Prerequisites: There is at least 1 person in the list and the sd/START_DATE and ed/END_DATE must be later than the current date e.g. 20-04-2025.
+    1. Prerequisites: There is at least 1 person in the list with renewal date within the sd/START_DATE and ed/END_DATE.

     1. Test case: `filter sd/20-04-2025 ed/20-12-2026`<br>
        Expected: Show a filtered list with persons with renewal dates within the provided range, sorted by date, and details are displayed in the status message.

     1. Test case: `filter sd/20-04-2025 ed/20-12-2026 s/name`<br>
-       Expected: Show a filtered list with persons with renewal dates within the provided range, sorted by date, and details are displayed in the status message.
+       Expected: Show a filtered list with persons with renewal dates within the provided range, sorted by name, and details are displayed in the status message.

     1. Test case: `filter sd/20-04-2025`<br>
        Expected: list of person is not filtered.
 Error details are displayed in the status message and command entered stays in the command box.